-Preparing for my keynote at a Halogen Software User Conference I interviewed some CEO clients and their direct reports.
-The question: "What would make your HR person a leader in your eyes?"
+Preparing for a keynote at a healthcare conference, I interviewed some CEO clients and their direct reports.
+The question: "What would make a manager or HR director a leader in your eyes?"
 The answer: "Ask the hard questions when a name is proposed for promotion or a new assignment."

 The execs shared how easy it is to have someone perform well in one assignment, then have that single success create a "career aura."
 When it comes time for succession planning and development, no one really questions the totality of the individual's success.

-The lesson for HR folks (and the rest of us): Ask for the evidence.
+The lesson for all of us: Ask for the evidence.
 Value rests with the one who helps uncover the truth about performance.

 Your organization's future depends on it.